capy-ui/capy/README.md

 It is easy to add something like a button or a text area.
 The example can already be used to notice a widget's parameters are usually enclosed in anonymous structs (`.{ .label = "Save" }`).
 You can also see that simply wrapping a widget with `zgt.Expanded( ... )` will tell it to take all the space it can.

+## Supported platforms

+A platform is considered supported only if it can be built from every other OS.

+✅ Windows x86_64
+✅ Linux x86_64
+✅ Linux aarch64 (PinePhone, PineBook...)
+✅ WebAssembly
+🏃 macOS M1
+🏃 macOS aarch64

+- ✅ Working and can be cross-compile from all platforms supported by Zig
+- 🏃 Planned

+Note: As there's no "official" GUI library for Linux, GTK 3 has been chosen as it is the one that works and can be configured on the most distros.
+It's also the reason Libadwaita won't be adopted, as it's meant for GNOME and GNOME only by disallowing styling and integration with other DEs.